 In this lesson, we'll start building a small application that can analyze a passage of text (such as a paragraph).
 It will count the total number of words in the passage, the total number of sentences, the number of times a specific word comes up, and so on.
 These kinds of applications are very helpful in the real world and we use them all the time in word processors such as Word, Google Docs, and Pages.

-While this application will be small, we'll use it to cover several key concepts this week, including:
+While this application will be small, we'll use it to cover several key concepts this section, including:

 Up until this point, we've mainly done one-off projects - a quick website to demonstrate a concept or a little practice in the console or with JSFiddle.
 Now, though, we'll be transitioning to more sustained projects that we'll work on over the course of a section - or even, in some cases - over multiple sections.